Manual-PA: Learning 3D Part Assembly from Instruction Diagrams: Experiments

 \subsubsection{Fully Supervised on PartNet.}

 In this setting, we train our model on PartNet for each category and test it on unseen shapes in the test split, which share similar patterns with the training set.
-As shown in \cref{tbl:assembly_sota}, our method, Manual-PA, significantly outperforms all previous approaches in both the Chair and Table categories.
+As shown in \cref{tbl:assembly_sota}, our method, Manual-PA, significantly outperforms all previous approaches in all three categories.
 Specifically, Manual-PA achieves superior performance compared to all other conditioned methods.
-Notably, when compared to Image-PA, we observe improvements of 26 and 17 part accuracy for the chair and table categories, respectively.
+Notably, when compared to Image-PA, we observe improvements of 26, 17 and 8 part accuracy for the chair, table and storage categories, respectively.
 This shows that for the 3D Part Assembly task, instruction manuals provide far better guidance than a single image or other conditioning inputs. ``Manual-PA w/o Order'' refers to our model without access to the part assembly order information, requiring it to learn this implicitly.
 Although the instruction manual provides strong visual guidance, performance improvements remain limited in this case, highlighting the challenges of implicit learning.
-By explicitly learning the correspondences between step diagrams and parts and applying positional encoding as soft guidance, we achieve PA improvements of approximately 10 and 13 in the chair and table categories, respectively.
+By explicitly learning the correspondences between step diagrams and parts and applying positional encoding as soft guidance, we achieve PA improvements of approximately 10, 13 and 8 in the chair, table and storage categories, respectively.
 Note that all other methods, except for Image-PA and ours, are generative and follow the setting proposed by \cite{zhan2020generative}, where multiple assembly results are generated with varying Gaussian noise for the same set of parts.
-Only the most faithful assembly, as measured by Minimum Matching Distance (MMD) \cite{achlioptas2018learning}, is evaluated.
+Only the most faithful assembly (based on Minimum Matching Distance~\cite{achlioptas2018learning}) is evaluated.